Do Seventh-day Adventists Have Their Own Bible?

 Adventists have some unique beliefs—you might be able to name some of them right now.
-The seventh-day Sabbath.
-Death as a sleep.
-Hell as nonexistence.

 No, Adventists don’t have their own Bible.
 We use the same Bible translations that other Christian and Protestant denominations use.